charlesfrye/charlesfrye.github.io/_posts/2017-11-22-gaussian-diff-eq.markdown

 as the
 [maximum entropy distributions](http://www.math.uconn.edu/~kconrad/blurbs/analysis/entropypost.pdf)
-for fixed mean and covariance, and as the assumed error distribution for optimization problems that use the
+for fixed mean and covariance, and as the assumed error distributions for optimization problems that use the
 [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error)
 in their cost function.